 Elective, Prerequisite: Fall semester students should have completed either Calculus AB or an advanced Precalculus course including topics of limits, continuity, and derivatives.
+Spring semester students should have completed one semester of BC Calculus.

 This is a fast-paced and rigorous course, designed to prepare students for the AP® Calculus BC exam in the spring.
 The class is typically small and covers a traditional AP® curriculum, although slight modifications are made each semester to best suit the students in the class.
-The course is not restricted to students taking an AP® level class at home.
+The course is not restricted to students taking an AP® class at home.

-Fall Semester: Review of Derivatives and Applications of Derivatives; Integrals; Applications of Integrals; and Advanced Techniques of Integration.
+Fall Semester: Review of derivatives and applications of derivatives; Integrals; Applications of integrals; and Advanced techniques of integration.